Table of Contents[Hide][Show]

 5. Hidden Mickey Scavenger Hunts

 There are two free Hidden Mickey Scavenger Hunts at Wilderness Lodge.
 You do not have to be a guest to participate.
 Searching for hidden Mickeys is a lot of fun or the kids and they’ll receive a special reward at the end of the hunt.
+Or look for Hidden Mickeys all over the Walt Disney World theme park area.
+They’re hidden in plain sight.

 6. Disney’s Play App